 Doctors suspect a parasitic infection in people who have typical symptoms and who live in or have traveled to an area where sanitation is poor or where such an infection is known to occur.

 Laboratory analysis of specimens, including special tests to identify proteins released by the parasite (antigen testing) or genetic material (DNA) from the parasite, may be needed.
-Samples of blood, stool, urine, skin, or sputum may be taken.
+Samples of blood, stool, urine, skin, or sputum may be used, depending on which parasite doctors are looking for.

 Doctors may test blood samples for antibodies to the parasite.
 Antibodies are proteins produced by the immune system to help defend the body against a particular attack, including that by parasites.